 Who Should Be Added To A Car Insurance Policy?

 Any driver that uses someone’s vehicle on a regular basis should be added to a car insurance policy.
-This can be a nanny, a spouse, a sibling, licenced teens, a relative.
+This can be a nanny, a spouse, a sibling, a licensed teen, a relative.
 Insurance providers must be informed if a young driver will be driving the vehicle even if it’s occasionally as this directly affects the risk factor to the insurance company.
 Even a roommate that uses your vehicle to make regular shopping trips should be added to your policy.

 Who Does Not Need To Be Added To A Car Insurance Policy?

 Persons that do not use your vehicle on a regular basis and need to borrow your vehicle for a brief time such as: